Share this link via

 Below are navigation links that will take you to the main text and navigation menus.

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 Even surnames with the same pronunciation can have different meanings based on the kanji used.
-Below are the kanji choices for "Toujou," sorted by the number of households in Japan that use each variation.
+Below are the kanji variations for "Toujou," listed in order of popularity based on household usage in Japan.

 Introduction to how Japanese names work About this site's data of last names